-Peer support lines are open 7 days a week 10 AM to 9 PM Monday to Friday, and 10 AM to 4 PM on weekends.
+Peer support lines are open 5 days a week 9 AM to 9 PM Monday to Friday.
 MDAM’s support groups are facilitated by qualified staff members and volunteers who have personal experience with mental illness.
 In addition to our open support group which anyone can join, we offer a range of support groups by topic.
-Support groups usually run for 2 hours and are limited to about 10 people.
+Support groups usually run for 1-2 hours and are limited to about 10 people.

 OBSESSIVE COMPULSIVE DISORDER CENTRE MANITOBA INC. & HOARDING BEHAVIOUR